Skip to main content

 mediterranean-eating-plan

-Eat fresh, local, and in-season foods.
+• Go fresh.
+Eat fresh, local and in-season foods.
 When choosing frozen or canned foods, stay away from added sauces, sodium (salt) or sugar.
-Eat less processed foods.
+Eat fewer processed foods.

+• Choose whole grains.
 Not all grains are the same.
 At least half the servings of grains you eat each day should be whole grains.
-Enjoy whole-wheat pasta and bread, plus brown rice, barley, oatmeal, shredded wheat cereal, or popcorn.
-Eat less of refined grains such as white rice and items made from white wheat (pastries, pasta or bread).
+Enjoy whole-wheat pasta and bread, plus brown rice, barley, oatmeal, shredded wheat cereal or popcorn.
+Eat fewer refined grains, such as white rice and items made from white wheat (pastries, pasta or bread).

-Choose healthy oils like olive, canola or avocado instead of butter.
+• Choose healthy oils.
+Cook with healthy oils like olive, canola or avocado instead of butter.
 Limit foods high in saturated fat like fatty meats and full-fat dairy products.
 Avoid trans-fats, such as hydrogenated oils, as much as possible.

+• Sip red wine in moderation.
 If you like, have a glass of red wine with meals.
-Limit to two glasses a day for men, or one glass per day for women or anyone over age 65.
+Men under 65, limit your intake to two glasses a day.
+One glass per day is the recommended limit for women and anyone over age 65.
 A serving size is 5 ounces.

 expecting-couple-cooking-together

-The Mediterranean eating plan doesn’t have fixed servings, but general food guidelines.
+• Follow these guidelines.
+The Mediterranean eating plan doesn’t have fixed servings, but uses general food guidelines.
 Use these suggestions to create your own eating plan.
-Your calorie needs may differ based on your age, activity level, and health goals.
+Your calorie needs may differ based on your age, activity level and health goals.

 Eat as main part of all mealsWhat to Choose